-Field Required Description Override Request IP Source Configuration No No When enabled, the configuration you provide in the following fields overrides the default IP source settings (defined in Settings > HTTP Requests > IP Source) for this agent instance.
-OVERRIDE REQUEST IP SOURCE CONFIGURATION No Yes HEADER NAMES Last FALL BACK TO LAST HOP IP To configure the agent to use different Internet Protocol (IP) source information: 1.
-In the Override Request IP Source Configuration section, select Yes.
+Field Required Description Override Request IP Source Configuration No When enabled, the configuration you provide in the following fields overrides the default IP source settings (defined in Settings > HTTP Requests > IP Source) for this agent instance.
+OVERRIDE REQUEST IP SOURCE CONFIGURATION OVERRIDE REQUEST IP SOURCE IN THE ADD HEADER NAME LIST VALUE LOCATION OVERRIDE REQUEST IP SOURCE CONFIGURATION SOURCE IN THE ADD HEADER NAME Last FALL BACK TO LAST HOP IP OVERRIDE REQUEST IP SOURCE CONFIGURATION SECTION, select Yes.
+2. In the Override Request IP Source Configuration section, select Yes.
 2. In the Header Names section, click + Add Header Name and enter a header name which identifies the source IP address.
 To enter multiple header names, click + Add Header Name for each header.
-3. If you include more than one value in the Header Name section, in the List Value Location section, select whether the first or last value in the list is the source address.
+3. If you include more than one value in the Header Names section, in the List Value Location section, select whether the first or last value in the list is the source address.
 The default value is Last.
 4. Select the Fall Back to Last Hop IP checkbox to use the last hop IP address as the source address if none of the configured header names are found, access is denied and a Forbidden result is returned.

-Field Required Description Override Unknown Resource Configuration No When enabled, the configuration you provide in the following fields overrides the default unknown resource settings (defined in Settings > Access > Unknown Resources) for this agent instance.
+Field Required Description

+Override Unknown Resource Configuration No When enabled, the configuration you provide in the following fields overrides the default unknown resource settings (defined in Settings > Access > Unknown Resources) for this agent instance.
 OVERRIDE UNKNOWN RESOURCE CONFIGURATION No Yes MODE Deny To configure the agent to handle unknown resource requests differently: 1.
 In the Override Unknown Resource Configuration section, select Yes.
 2. In the Mode field, select one of the following options to specify how requests for unknown resources should be handled: Deny Agent requests for unknown resources generate an error response.
-Passthrough Agent requests for unknown resources are allowed to pass through unfiltered.
-Max Retries Yes Enter a number specifying how many times an agent should try contacting a PingAccess server before considering it unavailable.
-The default value is 2.
-Failed Retry Timeout Yes Enter a number, in seconds, specifying how long an agent should wait before trying to establish a connection to a failed PingAccess server again.
-The default value is 60.
+Passthrough Agent requests for unknown resources are

+allowed to pass through unfiltered.